 Unsurprisingly, been-there-before bridesmaids may handle wedding emergencies more calmly, because they’ve seen the other side of wedding emergencies already and they know that everything will get figured out in the end and your wedding will go off without a hitch.
-On the other hand, it’s the over-prepared first-time bridesmaids who might be more likely to have exactly what you need when you need it in a pinch, because they’re more likely to have read a ton of wedding mags and have whipped up a mean emergency kit full of bobby pins, body tape, antacids, advil and maybe a transatlantic plane ticket (just kidding about that last one).
+On the other hand, it’s the over-prepared first-time bridesmaids who might be more likely to have exactly what you need in a pinch, because they’re more likely to have read a ton of wedding-related advice articles and have whipped up a mean emergency kit full of bobby pins, body tape, antacids, Advil, and maybe a transatlantic plane ticket (just kidding about that last one).
 ‘Maids who have done weddings before might have never seen an emergency kit get used, so they’ll be less likely to bring one to the next wedding they’re in.
-This just one more reason why it’s always great to have both types of ‘maids by your side on your big day—together they make an amazing team!
+This just one more reason why it’s always great to have both types of ‘maids by your side on the big day—together they make an amazing team!

 Whether at the rehearsal dinner or during your reception, your MOH and bridesmaids may be tasked with giving speeches and toasts.
 It's likely that your first-time 'maids will want to go all out with their speeches (maybe even trying something creative, like a parody song) with the end result being a little, er, lengthy.
 More seasoned bridesmaids will know that guests tend to lose interest in longer speeches, and are more likely to keep their toasts short and sweet.
 Make sure to let all of your bridesmaids know if they're giving speeches well in advance of your special day, and give them a time limit for their toasts (around three minutes is a good rule of thumb).